In light of the XRF test results of their products, this text on the company’s website is more than a little disturbing:

 Please continue reading below the graphic

-(which is from this European report – link)
+(which is from this European report — linked here)

-I also found another (perhaps more relevant) bit of information from Europe… in this summary they look at Cadmium in crab meat and are calling 80 ppb an acceptable level, but warning that the “brown meat” in the body of the crab has as much as 8,000 ppb (8 ppm) and this is an unacceptable and dangerous amount of Cadmium.
+I also found another (perhaps more relevant) bit of information from Europe… this summary looks at Cadmium in crab meat and names 80 ppb as an acceptable level, but warns that the “brown meat” in the body of the crab has as much as 8,000 ppb (8 ppm) and this is an unacceptable and dangerous amount of Cadmium.

 ANTIMONY: 17 ppm Antimony was found in this tooth cleaning powder.
 17 ppm (parts per million) is equal to 17,000 parts per billion.